Sustainable Agriculture Institute

 - The needs of the employee’s team or department.
-For example, some departments (e.g. finance) may require employees to be present due to the amount of incoming paper documents.
+For example, some departments (e.g. finance) may require employees to be present due to the number of incoming paper documents.

 - The impact on colleagues.
 For example, if the department’s operations are largely dependent on teamwork, then the employee is less likely to freely modify his/her working schedules.

 - The duration of the arrangement.
-For example, an employee may have flexible hours on a specific time but may have to follow standard schedule at some other time.
+For example, an employee may have flexible hours at a specific time but may have to follow a standard schedule at some other time.

 - The impact on customers.
 For example, we don’t want any flexible work arrangement to have a big impact on customer satisfaction.

-If our employee initiates the request for flexible schedule then the following procedure must be followed:
+If our employee initiates the request for a flexible schedule then the following procedure must be followed: